Skip to content

 In cases where a global sampling rate cannot be applied (e.g., when loading a network state with all devices using different sampling rates), the global sampling rate selection will display '– kHz'.

-Device identify
+Device Identify

 Identify device context menu

-Firmware update
+Firmware Update

 Update firmware context menu

+Progress is shown during the update.
 Firmware update progress bar

-Firmware update context menu disabled
+Firmware update context menu 'not supported'

 Options